fwmechanic/file-collection-searcher/README.md

 }

 ```

+NB: if you edit the above, ya gotta `service nginx restart` for it to take effect!

 The above, in combination with the contents of this repo, creates from n
 disjoint content trees on the server, `/mnt/smb/pri/data/public/ebooks` and
 `/mnt/smb/pri/data/public/MP3`, two "static sub-sites", plus a third mapping